mathewsivin/udacity-data-engineering-projects/Data Warehouse/README.md

 #### Other files
 1. z_create_the_cluster.ipynb - Used to create the cluster, and delete it after use
-2. z_test_out_the_table_Creation.ipynb - can be used to dummy test the logic and creat the tables as a test.
+2. z_test_out_the_table_Creation.ipynb - can be used to dummy test the logic and create the tables as a test.
 These are then copied to the etl.py after extensive iteration and testing

 Make sure to rerun create_tables.py everytime you change the data

-### Questions to reviewer:

-If you can give me more advice on the sortkey and distkey usage, it was a bit of guesswork - would be helpful in the different ways I could have implemented it.